MikroElektronika/mikrosdk_click_v2/clicks/charger25/details.md

 ## Example Description

-> This example demonstrates the use of Charger 25 click board™
+> This example demonstrates the use of Charger 25 Click board™
 > by enabling battery charging and displaying battery voltage and charging status.

 **The demo application is composed of two sections :**